artmendesbr/TarotApp/README.md

 - **Create a Reading**: Select a reader, querent, spread type, and enter a question.
 - **Card Logging**: Log each card drawn for a selected spread, including position (e.g., Past, Present, Future), reversed status, and add notes for each card.
 - **Custom Spreads**: Create custom tarot spreads with flexible labels and define unique card positions.
-- **Spread Notes**: Add a general note to the entire reading to capture the reader’s overall impression.
+- **Reading Summary**: Add a general note to the entire reading to capture the reader’s overall impression.
 - **Review Past Readings**: Easily view, search, and filter past readings by querent, reader, spread, or card to uncover patterns and insights.
 - **Advanced Data Visualization** (Future Feature): Use data analytics to identify recurring themes, dominant cards, and track the querent's tarot journey over time.